 Now place the pork steaks over the hot coals and let’s get that sear:

 They only need a couple minutes on each side to get that beautiful flavor char.
 Once both sides are charred, move back to the side with no heat and hit them with your favorite BBQ sauce:

 Normally, I would only submit one picture at this point, but they all looked so good, I had to give a couple bonuses.
 Basically, extra BBQ sauce porn!
 Oh, wait, forgot one.
-Here are all pork steaks, sauced on one side, flipped and sauced on this side:
+Here are all pork steaks sauced:

 Close the lid and allow the BBQ sauce to thicken and get really gooey and sticky.
 You can go about 10 minutes and hit them with another coating of sauce, close the lid to let the sauce thicken.
 Once the sauce has gotten thicker remove the pork steaks from the grill.
 These are over 180 degrees internal temperature and ready to eat: